Managing money is hard enough, but tie it to trying to afford a high cost of living area and you’re destined for another layer of stress.

 With inflation being the major financial factor that it is, this can be a way to stay ahead of it.
 Don’t be afraid to do what’s best for you and yours.

-Affording a high cost of living area
+Affording a high cost-of-living area

 This is a challenge for us all.
-Exercising money mindfulness in the face of financial stress is more difficult than any other time, but this is the time when you have to really stay on it.
+Exercising money mindfulness in the face of financial stress is more difficult than at any other time, but this is the time when you have to really stay on it.
 This is when the difficult decisions need to be made and this is when the game plans need to be executed to a T. I know none of that sounds fun but you will feel much better on the other end of that tunnel.
 Put together that plan, keep your head up, and I’ll see you on the other side happier and closer to your goals!

 The important thing is to be creative and resourceful.
 With a little effort, you can find a way to afford even the most expensive areas!